You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 Instructions

-Clip the gray plastic mesh panel into the base of the metal frame using zip ties at each corner.
+Clip the gray plastic mesh panel into the base of the metal frame with zip ties at each corner.
 Snap the black drip tray underneath.
 It slides out for cleaning in under two minutes.

 📸 Photo credit: Instagram @petlover.thailand